srtamrakar/python-logger/README.md

     ```python
     from NeatLogger import NeatLogger
     ```
-2. Create an instance by defining the path for log file, the project name, the level of logging, log file separation interval, whether to log to *sys.stdout* and whether to use utc for logging.
+2. Create an instance by defining the path for log file, the project name, the level of logging, log file separation interval, whether to log to *sys.stdout* and whether to use UTC for logging.
     ```python
     NL = NeatLogger(
        project_name="demo",